 48310 Introduction to Civil and Environmental Engineering6cp; 2hpw x 12wks (lecture/workshops), 2hpw x 12wks (tutorial/labs).
 Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Civil and Environmental Engineering (CEE) plays a major role in the provision of basic infrastructure necessary to support the development and maintenance of urban and rural settlements.
-Students completing this subject gain an understanding of the scope of CEE and acquire relevant fundamental skills and knowledge.
+Students completing this subject gain an understanding of the scope and fundamental practices of Civil and Environmental Engineering.
+Core skills of design, presenting solutions, report writing and technical drawing are the focus of the learning material.
+These skills are developed in the context of a variety of civil infrastructure projects where students also need to consider social, economic and environmental factors.

-- a sound foundation for further education in the processes of design, construction, operation and maintenance of community infrastructure.
+- a sound foundation for further education in the processes of design, construction, operation and maintenance of civil infrastructure.

-- an understanding of the need to develop the necessary individual and collaborative skills in CEE project analysis and development.
+- an understanding of the need to develop the necessary individual and collaborative skills in CEE project analysis, development and practice.

 Autumn session, City campus